 The Village of Orchard Park's water system serves approximately 3246 people through 1,065 accounts.
-The Village of Orchard Park purchased 105 million gallons of treated water during 2017.
-Of the 105 million gallons purchased, the Village sold 79 million gallons at a rate of \$6.30 per 1,000 gallons.
+The Village of Orchard Park purchased 109 million gallons of treated water during 2018.
+Of the 109 million gallons purchased, the Village sold 83 million gallons at a rate of \$6.35 per 1,000 gallons.
 The remaining, unaccounted for, was water used during fire fighting, flushing or lost through water main breaks or leaks.
-The daily average of water treated and pumped into the distribution system was 293,000 gallons per day.
-Our highest single day was 404,000 gallons.
+The daily average of water treated and pumped into the distribution system was 299,000 gallons per day.
+Our highest single day was 409,000 gallons.

 The Erie County Water Authority obtains its water from two sources.
 The Authority's Sturgeon Point Treatment Plant, in the Town of Evans, draws water from Lake Erie to supply southern Erie County and communities in Cattaraugus County.
 The Van De Water Treatment Plant in Tonawanda draws water from the Niagara River and services municipalities in northern Erie County.
-These two plants deliver an average of 65 million gallons a day to more than one half million people in Western New York.
+These two plants deliver to more than one half million people in Western New York.
 Water is treated by polyaluminum chloride, which causes suspended particles in the water to clump together forming floc.
 Floc particles then settle to the bottom of large sedimentation basins.
 The water is then filtered through layers of anthracite, sand and gravel to remove any remaining particles.
 Chlorine is added for disinfection to kill bacteria.
 Small amounts of fluoride are added to help prevent tooth decay.
 Caustic soda is added to stabilize alkalinity of the water and prevent corrosion in home plumbing.
 Powdered activated carbon is added in the summer months to help remove unpleasant tastes and odors.

 The Erie County Water Authority does issue an Annual Water Quality Report each year.
-Their 2017 AWQR is now available for review and is available in electronic form.
+Their 2018 AWQR is now available for review and is available in electronic form.
 If you have any questions regarding this report, please submit your requests to questionscomments@ecwa.org.